t2age/p2p-is-coop/README.md

 In fact, I believe that **THE WAY** to move both forward is by promoting the mix/blending/fusion of these 2 subjects together!

-I have severals notes about this subject and I will be trying to make a coherent text here...
+I have several notes about this subject and I will be trying to make a coherent text here... for now, there is PDF and respective slides inside the "doc" directory...